Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Smart and playful

 Standard Poodles are known to be athletic, full of energy, and playful.
 They are very motivated to learn and please their owners and seem to have a knack for reading the body language of their owners.
-They are quite intuitive and sensitive which can sometimes lead to anxiety.
+They are quite intuitive and sensitive, which can sometimes lead to anxiety.

-Standard Poodles love to run around and play when they’re young but do mellow out as they age.
-They need a fair amount of exercise so it’s important to take them out for walks and visits to the dog park if you don’t have a lot of space for them to roam in your yard.
+Standard Poodles love to run around and play when they’re young but mellow out as they age.
+They need a fair amount of exercise, so it’s important to take them out for walks and visits to the dog park if you don’t have a lot of space for them to roam in your yard.

 5. French Bulldog